ncuesta/sshok/README.md

 ## Contributors

-Thanks to @leoditommaso for pushing me into this. :-)
+Thanks to @leoditommaso for pushing me into this. :laughing:

 ## License